 Understanding the Costs of Multi-Factor Authentication

-In this article, we'll break down the costs of implementing MFA.
-We'll look at both direct and indirect costs, from software licenses to user training.
+Let's break down the costs of implementing MFA.
+We'll cover both direct and indirect expenses, from software licenses to user training.

 So, buckle up and let's dive into the world of MFA costs.
 It's going to be a ride worth every penny 🥁